 Formed in London in 1993, The Bluetones don’t even get an index entry in John Harris’ wry account of the movement from which it takes its title, and its the same for in Alan McGee’s paean to self destruction Creation Stories.
 Expecting To Fly does rate a mention in Mojo’s special edition covering the era, lumped in with the likes of Denim and Heavy Stereo, but in short it seems that even the people who were there don’t remember them.

 All of this seems odd given that it/they topped the UK album chart in early 1996, knocking off none other than What’s The Story (Morning Glory).
 Perhaps as an omen of things to come Oasis would reclaim it, whilst this would be the quartet’s commercial peak.
 In amongst a hailstorm of cheekbones all clutching their guitars like antidotes and extolling the virtues of major chords and minor tragedies, it was an album which seemed tragically unable to take more than a stride away from the narrow horizons of Camden, but it’s worn considerably better than all but a few compatriots.

-Influenced variously by amongst others The Smiths, The Stone Roses and The Small Faces, the band – brothers Mark and Scott Morris, Adam Devlin and Ed Chesters – arrived at the post Quo-asis scrum with little more than this batch of songs and for some of them a slightly murky past in petty crime.
+Influenced variously by amongst others The Smiths, The Stone Roses and The Small Faces, the band – brothers Mark and Scott Morris, Adam Devlin and Ed Chesters – arrived at the post Quo-asis scrum with little more than this batch of songs and for some of them an alleged slightly murky past in petty crime.
 Lacking the profile of some of their antagonists, Expecting To Fly is unquestionably therefore sound of them settling down to do things the hard way, a non tabloid courting graft that your average member of Menswear would’ve struggled to recognise.